rubenschuckit/personal-website-11ty/posts/2023-year-in-review.md

 The move was pretty smooth.
 We had super friendly and efficient movers who did a great job, and Lauren was instrumental in helping me pack.
 I still remember our first night when Lauren, her sisters, their boyfriends, and I sat on the floor in the living room eating pizza.
 It was nice to forget about all the unpacking to be done ahead.

+# The First 1/3 of the Year
+In March, a happy coincidence occurred.
+My friend Eli was trasniting through the Bay and added a long layover for his flight from Taipei allowing him to stay with me.
+Meanwhile, my other friend Stella was visiting the Bay for an academic conference.
+So we got the gang back together!
+The last time the three of us were together was in November 2019 when Eli and I took a trip to Boston to visit Stella at MIT.

+The next month I paid homage to my college days by going to St. Louis for my 5th Reunion.
+It was fun to take Lauren there and show her the sights.

+There was a little weather, however, in the form of a Torando Watch.
+The last time I experienced a Tornado Watch in St. Louis was the first week of freshman year, so I definitely succeeded at reliving my early college days, which--let's face it--is what Reunion is all about anyway.

+# The Second 1/3 of the Year
+This blog post has gone on long enough--it's time for a new country!

+Lauren's and my first international trip tested our packing skills to the max.